steltenpower/flowchat/README.md

 In the code view (and of course the 3 types of views are synchronized) channels are passed to the processes by parameter.

 The world is parallel, let's model it like that (from the get-go)

+Some much older writing on the subject: (http://communiputing.org/)